-With business’ winding down for the Christmas period, premises can become prime targets for increased theft, burglary and property damage.
-We’ve got a few top tips to help you protect your business and prevent any un-wanted disasters occurring before you return in the New Year.
+With business’ winding down for the Christmas period, they can become prime targets for increased cyber attacks, criminal activity, and property damage.
+We’ve put together a few top tips to help you protect your business and prevent any unwanted disasters occurring before you return in the New Year.

 First and foremost, plan ahead.
-Many companies slow down over the Christmas break, but an unexpected disaster could strike at any time.
-Ensure you have the necessary plans in place to combat issues that could arise in your absence.
+Most companies slow down over the Christmas break, remember, Christmas is the time for Christmas parties, so your staff will be out of the office more than usual.
+Ensure you start making the necessary plans early enough so that you have plenty of time to implement them.
 Get the help of a security expert if you’re unsure of the best place to start.

-Intruder alarms.
 If your commercial security system doesn’t already include an alarm, it’s worth considering arranging an installation.
-And if you combine alarms with security lighting and a motion sensor, your business building will become a stronghold during the dark, wintery evenings.
+An alarm should detect any unauthorised access of all external doors, windows and roof access and inform a third party.
+And if you combine with security lighting and a motion sensor, your business building will become a stronghold during the dark, wintery evenings.

-Designate a keyholder.
 Ensure somebody is on call throughout the holiday period to hold the office keys and attend your office if an intruder alarm activates.
-Entrusting a member of staff or a security company with this is essential as a timely response to an intruder alarm will decrease the chances of an incident and minimise damage.
+Entrusting a professional security company with this is essential as a timely response to an intruder alarm will decrease the chances of an incident and minimise damage.
 A keyholder should be prepared to attend the office in the middle of the night and also have the necessary skills required to deal with a potential burglar.

-Back-up data.
-Sensitive and important information should be fully backed up to an external hard drive offsite.
-Secure cloud storage will ensure that any work conducted at home is saved remotely in the event of a device being misplaced.
+Sensitive and important information should be fully backed up.
+Ideally, your data should exist in 3 locations: working copy, back up, and offsite back up.
+Secure cloud storage will. also, ensure that any work conducted at home is saved remotely in the event of a device being misplaced.